ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

 Overview
 ========

-This tutorial shows how to create you own behavior tree (BT) plugin.
+This tutorial shows how to create your own behavior tree (BT) plugin.
 The BT plugins are used as nodes in the behavior tree XML processed by the BT Navigator for navigation logic.

 Requirements